iSaluki/phhs6/content/sixth/Business/Units/nd/BalanceSheets.md

 - Too much working capital is wasteful
 	- You are holding assets that won't make a return, invest the excess

-## ROCE

-- Return on Capital Employed
-- How to calculate
-	- ROCE (%) = (Operating Profit (or net profit)) ÷ (Total Equity + Non-Current Liabilities)) x 100
-- Bigger is better

-- Useful for
-	- Evaluating the overall performance of the business
-	- Providing a target return for individual projects
-	- Benchmarking performance with competitors

 [Business](/Business)